Frequently Asked Questions

 **For federal aid purposes, half-time is defined as a minimum of 6 law credit hours for the fall and spring semesters.
 For law students, half-time during the summer is defined as a minimum of 3 law credit hours.

 It really depends on the time of year.
-If you are submitting documents for fall in January, February or March, award information is usually posted on myMemphis beginning in April once all the system upgrades have been put in place.
+If you are submitting documents for the next fall in October, November or December, award information is usually posted on myMemphis beginning in December once all the system upgrades have been put in place.
 If you are applying for aid when classes are already in session, the award information is usually posted within a week of submitting all your required documents.

 Excluding scholarships, the maximum amount of Direct Stafford Loan funds that a Freshman